 So, what’s the difference between the two types of securities?
-A penny stock trades for less than $5 per share and is issued by a company whose total market capitalization (the aggregate value of all its shares) is less than two-billion dollars.
-A small-cap (S-C) stock is issued by a corporation whose total capitalization is less than two-billion dollars, but there is no restriction on the price of its shares.
+Penny stock trades for less than $5 per share and is issued by a company whose total market capitalization (the aggregate value of all its shares) is less than two billion dollars.
+A small-cap (S-C) stock is issued by a corporation whose total capitalization is less than two billion dollars, but there is no restriction on the price of its shares.
 That means that all penny stocks are small-caps, but not all small-caps are necessarily penny stocks.
 Here are some of the pros and cons of putting some of each type into your portfolio.
 You are able to create and manage

 Pro and Con: Volatility

 The securities markets are unpredictable places.
 Prices of any company’s shares can fbeg without notice.
 But in the real world, large-cap and blue-chip shares rarely surge or tank very quickly.
 Stable, large corporations with long histories of delivering goods and services to a global marketplace tend to rise and fall in price rather slowly.

 For pennies and low-priced S-C securities, those rises and falls can be rapid-fire affairs that leave investors with their jaws on the floor.
 It’s not unusual, for instance, for a $2 security to drop off the board, never to be seen again.